 The Appeals Process

-- Federal District Court: Finally, if you want to appeal the decision of the Appeals Council, you can file in your local U.S. District Court.
+Finally, if you want to appeal the decision of the Appeals Council, you can file an action in your local U.S. district court (federal court).

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help